rosettatype/design-regression/_posts/2024-01-17-can-we-selectively-attend-to-the-top-halves-of-letters-and-ignore-the-bottom-halves.md

 ### Further comparisons across groups of participants

-Although we aimed to achieve a similar level of performance in designers and non-designers, by adjusting the presentation rate the letters, we did find that [graphic designers,](#sn:stat10) [letter designers,](#sn:stat11) and [typographers](#sn:stat12) were better at detecting the differences than non-designers.
+Although we aimed to achieve a similar level of performance in designers and non-designers, by adjusting the presentation rate of the letters, we did find that [graphic designers,](#sn:stat10) [letter designers,](#sn:stat11) and [typographers](#sn:stat12) were better at detecting the differences than non-designers.
 Letter designers were better than [graphic designers](#sn:stat13) and [other designers.](#sn:stat14) See [Figure 7](#fig:seven).